Central Heating Help & Info

-When to do this: If a radiator is warm at the bottom but cold at the top.
-This indicates trapped air is preventing hot water from filling the entire radiator.
+When to do this: A radiator that's warm at the bottom but cold at the top has trapped air preventing hot water from filling it fully.

 What you'll need:

-• A radiator bleed key (These cost about £2 from DIY stores.)
+• A radiator bleed key (available from DIY stores for around £2)

 • A cloth or old towel

-3. Locate the bleed valve: This is a small metal square or screw inside a round nut, usually found at the top corner of the radiator.
+3. Locate the bleed valve a small metal square or screw inside a round nut, usually at the top corner of the radiator.

-4. Open the valve: Place your cloth under the valve to catch any water.
-Fit the radiator key onto the square and turn it slowly anti-clockwise (usually a quarter or half turn is enough).
-You will hear a hissing sound as the trapped air escapes.
+4. Open the valve by placing your cloth underneath it, then fitting the bleed key and turning it slowly anti-clockwise (a quarter to half turn is usually enough).
+You'll hear a hissing sound as trapped air escapes.

-5. Close the valve: As soon as the hissing stops and a steady stream of water starts to dribble out, turn the key clockwise to close the valve.
-Be careful not to overtighten it.
+5. Close the valve as soon as the hissing stops and water begins to dribble out steadily.
+Turn the key clockwise to close.
+Don't overtighten.

 Bleeding Radiator cropped (1 of 1) - Copy

-• The first thing to check is that the Thermostatic Radiator Valve (TRV) isn't in the off position.
-The TRV is the valve with numbers on it (usually 1-5) that controls the temperature of that specific radiator.
-If this is set to 0 or a frost symbol, try twisting it to the highest number and see if things improve when the central heating system is next active.
+First, check the TRV setting.
+The Thermostatic Radiator Valve (TRV) is the valve with numbers (usually 1–5) that controls the temperature of that radiator.
+If it's set to 0 or the frost symbol, turn it to the highest setting and see if the radiator heats up next time the heating comes on.

-1. Turn the TRV head to the highest setting (e.g., number 5).
+1. Turn the TRV head to its highest setting.

-2. Unscrew the knurled ring at the base of the plastic TRV head.
-You should be able to do this by hand.
-Lift the head off the valve body.
+2. Unscrew the knurled ring at the base of the TRV head by hand and lift the head off.

-3. You will see a small metal pin sticking up from the valve body.
-If this pin is stuck down, it's stopping water from entering the radiator.
+3. You'll see a small metal pin on the valve body.
+If it's stuck down, that's the problem.

-4. Grip the pin gently with a pair of pliers and carefully pull it up and down a few times to free it.
-It should spring back up and move freely.
+4. Grip the pin gently with pliers and work it up and down a few times until it moves freely and springs back up.

-5. Screw the plastic TRV head back on and set it to the desired temperature.
-The radiator should now start to heat up.
+5. Refit the TRV head and set it to your desired temperature.
+The radiator should now heat up normally.

 thermostat-valve-white-radiator-close-up